mherrmann/helium/README.md

 invested some time to modernize it and bring it into a state suitable for open source.

 Helium used to be available for both Java and Python.
-But I because I now only use it from Python, I didn't have time to bring the Java implementation up to speed as well.
+But because I now only use it from Python, I didn't have time to bring the Java implementation up to speed as well.
 Similarly for Internet Explorer: Helium used to support it, but since I have no need for it, I removed the (probably broken) old implementation.